Wanting to learn more?

 Who is funding this work?

-Thank you to the following organizations that have generously provided funding: United Way of Calgary and Area, Calgary Foundation, the Flames Foundation for Life, and Alzheimer Society of Calgary.
+Thank you to the following organizations that have generously provided funding: Gordie Howe C.A.R.E.S., United Way of Calgary and Area, Calgary Foundation, and Alzheimer Society of Calgary.
 This support enables Dementia Network Calgary to continue its work on behalf of people impacted by dementia.

 Alzheimer Society of Calgary also acts as the Backbone organization for Dementia Network Calgary.
 As the Backbone organization, Alzheimer Society of Calgary plays a coordinating and organizing role in support of Dementia Network Calgary's efforts to achieve its strategic goal.